We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 You had me at meow.

-Somehow, unlike the previous speaker, I hope that the civet glands of the cats will only be expressed very, very carefully AFTER the drug, sun cream, kohl, and make-up experiments, namely when the cats, maltreated by all the exertion, are too tired and exhausted to even notice anything, are very, very carefully expressed / gesticulated.
+Somehow different from my predecessor, I hope that the civet glands of the cats are only extracted AFTER the medication, sunscreen, eyeliner, and makeup experiments, namely when the kitties, worn out from all the strains, are too tired and exhausted to notice anything at all, to put it very, very gently.

-That's the way, and no other way, the secretion of lust smells here in Meleg's Civet Cat Chypre.
+This is how the essence of desire smells here in Meleg's Civet Cat Chypre.

-There, overseas, in the lab, no cat had stress.
+There, overseas, in the lab, no cat was stressed.
 On the contrary.

-Forward-looking and well aware of a sustainability that is quite difficult to comprehend at first glance, in order not to end up as a trendy-cute prosperity bobble or on a moncler hood border.
+Looking ahead, and well aware of a sustainability that, at first glance, seems quite difficult to comprehend, in order not to end up as a trendy-cute luxury bauble or on the edge of a Moncler hood.

 5 Comments